nature-of-code/noc-syllabus-S23/README.md

 ## Office Hours and Help

-For information on office hours, help sessions, please see the course Brightspace.
+For information on office hours and additional help, please see e-mail from the instructor.

 ## Schedule